APysnack/user-login/README.md

-Setup (still a work in progress):
+Setup (extra dependencies made need to be installed):

-git clone git@github.com:APysnack/live-rap-center.git
+`git clone git@github.com:APysnack/live-rap-center.git`

-cd live-rap-center

-bundle install
+`cd user-login`

+`bundle install`

+run the command `rake secret` and copy the generated secret

-create a .env file in the root directory
+create a .env file in the user-login's `root` directory.

-rake secret

-copy the generated secret.
 In your .env file add

 DEVISE_JWT_SECRET_KEY=PASTEYOURGENERATEDSECRETHERE

-bundle exec rake db:migrate
+`bundle exec rake db:migrate`

-cd client
+You should be able to run `rails s` and see a blank page at `localhost:3000` with the word "main" on it

+`cd client`

-echo PORT=8000 > .env
+`echo PORT=8000 > .env`

-yarn install

-yarn start
-# user-login
+`yarn install`

+`yarn start`

+This should start up the client on `localhost:8000`